 The filing options with an extension for these entities was a six month period.
 However, the new rules have reduced the amount of time allowed by one month.

-In the past, the extension only required the filing of a single form … Read the rest
+In the past, the extension only required the filing of a single form and by filing a second form another extension of three months was added.

 Checking the Status Online of Your Tax Refunds